freechipsproject/chisel-lang-governance/constitution.md

   * [Scope](#scope)
   * [Enforcement](#enforcement)

-## Relationship to [Parent Project]
+## Relationship to CHIPS Alliance

-[Parent Projects]’s Board of Directors will approve new projects, including Chisel and its associated projects.
+CHIPS Alliance’s Board of Directors will approve new projects, including Chisel and its associated projects.
 We will be a “working group”.
-We will abide by the bylaws established by [Parent Project].
+We will abide by the bylaws established by CHIPS Alliance.

 ## Mission Statement
 The Chisel ecosystem is a stable, user-friendly platform for production-quality RTL generator development,